 Vietnam Memorial Garden

-Adjacent to the Vietnam Memorial Wall replica, a small forest of Arizona Cypress trees is being planted.
-The wall is accessed by a path of decomposed granite.
-The wall is unique in a number of ways, not the least of which is the accuracy of the names on the wall.
-The wall will be updated annually to ensure it stays current.
+will be accessed by a path of decomposed granite.
+The wall will be unique in a number of ways, but particularly due to its focus on the accuracy of the names on the wall.
+It will be updated at least annually to ensure it stays as current as possible.

 Shown below is an artist's concept of the new